controlm/automation-api-community-solutions/111-postman-and-aapi/README.md

 After installing you can to import provided files - TLV.postman_environment.json and Control-M_Automation_API.postman_collection.json.
 Once imported it will populate a list of available operations that can be selected and easily called from within the Postman UI.
-It will add as well environment definition (upper right corner) - the TLV Lab one.
+It will add as well environment definition (upper right corner) - the TLV Lab example one.
 You can copy it later on and add your own definitions to match your environments.

 ![Images/postman-import1.png](Images/postman-import1.png)